intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_language/README.md

 examples of what the tail of your log file should look like for the different configs.

-Example log tail when benchmarking for latency:
+Example log tail when running for online inference:
 ```
 INFO:tensorflow:Decoding batch 2167
 INFO:tensorflow:Inference results INPUT: Move!